nolantait/staticky/README.md

 the `Staticky.build_path`.

 Each resource needs to have a `#build` method that creates a file in your build folder.

-The current default one takes phlex components and passes in a `ViewContext` just like `ActionView` in Rails.
+The `phlex` plugin will call your components with a `ViewContext` just like `ActionView` in Rails.
 But this context is tailored towards your static site.

-Currently the phlex view context contains just two methods:
+This view context is a `SimpleDelegator` to your resource with a few extra
+methods:

 |Method|Description|
 |------|-----------|